webpack/webpack.js.org/src/content/api/plugins.md

 ---
 title: Plugin API
 group: Plugins
-sort: 1
+sort: 0
 ---

-T> For a high-level introduction to writing plugins, start with [How to write a plugin](/development/how-to-write-a-plugin).
+T> For a high-level introduction to writing plugins, start with [writing a plugin](/contribute/writing-a-plugin).

-webpack provides flexible and powerful customization api in the form of plugins.
-Using plugins, we can plug functionality into webpack.
-Additionally, webpack provides lifecycle hooks into which plugins can be registered.
-At each of these lifecycle points, webpack will run all of the registered plugins and provide them with the current state of the webpack compilation.

 Many objects in webpack extend the `Tapable` class, which exposes a `plugin` method.
 And with the `plugin` method, plugins can inject custom build steps.
 You will see `compiler.plugin` and `compilation.plugin` used a lot.
 Essentially, each one of these plugin calls binds a callback to fire at specific steps throughout the build process.